-- 9462: The Mummy – Featured The Mummy and Ann Lee minfigures, which re-used the cave woman hair element from the LMF range.
+- 9462: The Mummy – Featured The Mummy and Ann Lee Minifigures, which re-used the cavewoman hair element from the LMF range.

-- 9463: The Werewolf – Featured The Werewolf and Major Quinton Steel minifigures, this remake of the similar Studio set features a little vehicle and one of my favorite LEGO Trees.
+- 9463: The Werewolf – Featured The Werewolf and Major Quinton Steel Minifigures, this remake of the similar Studio set features a little vehicle and one of my favourite LEGO Trees.

-- 9464: The Vampyre Hearse – Featured Dr Rodney Rathbone, Lord Vampyre and the Zombie Chauffeur minfigures.
-As well as containing both of the battling forces leaders, this set has one of the theme coolest looking vehicles.
+- 9464: The Vampyre Hearse – Featured Dr Rodney Rathbone, Lord Vampyre and the Zombie Chauffeur Minifigures.
+As well as containing both of the leaders of the battling forces, this set has one of the themes coolest looking vehicles.

 - 9465: The Zombies – Featured The Zombie Groom, his Zombie Bride, the Zombie Chauffeur and Jack McHammer.
 This is the most sort after of the Monster Fighters sets as it was a Brand Store and Shop@Home exclusive set, that was also only available from selected retailers across the world.

-- 9466: The Crazy Scientist and His Monster – Featured the Crazy Scientist and The Monster minifigures both of which had similar minifigures in series 5 of the Collectible Minifigures range.
-Along with Major Quinton Steel and Dr Rodney Rathbone minifigures.
-This sets was also based on one from the Studio theme.
+- 9466: The Crazy Scientist and His Monster – Featured the Crazy Scientist and The Monster Minifigures both of which had similar Minifigures in series 5 of the Collectible Minifigures range.
+Along with Major Quinton Steel and Dr Rodney Rathbone Minifigures.
+This set was also based on one from the Studio theme.

 - 10228: The Haunted House – Featured 2 Ghosts, Lord Vampyre, His Bride, The Monster Butler and the Zombie Chef minifigs.
 This is the themes largest set and features some awesome detail both inside and out.

 - The 3 polybags which were given away via various promotions included 30200: The Zombie chauffeur coffin car, 30201: The Ghost and the rarest of the 3 sets 40076: Zombie Car.
-Each of these smaller contained just a minifigure and either a vehicle or scenery.
+Each of these smaller ones contained just a Minifigure and either a vehicle or scenery.